erincatto/box2d/docs/dynamics.md

 ### Rope Joint
 The rope joint restricts the maximum distance between two points.
 This can be useful to prevent chains of bodies from stretching, even under high load.
-See b2RopeJoint.h and RopeJoint.h for details.
+See b2RopeJoint.h and rope_joint.cpp for details.

 ### Friction Joint
 The friction joint is used for top-down friction.
 The joint provides 2D translational friction and angular friction.
-See b2FrictionJoint.h and ApplyForce.h for details.
+See b2FrictionJoint.h and apply_force.cpp for details.

 ### Motor Joint
 A motor joint lets you control the motion of a body by specifying target